quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 frame, which is equivalent to sending a RELIABLE_RESET_STREAM frame with a Reliable Size of 0.

-When sending multiple frames for the same stream, the iniator MUST NOT increase the Reliable Size.
+When sending multiple frames for the same stream, the initiator MUST NOT increase the Reliable Size.
 When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application before surfacing the stream reset error.